Mature and futuristic.

 1. 1

-Fueling is as simple as fueling a traditional petrol-powered car and can be done in 3 to 5 minutes.
-More and more fueling stations are coming online each year and Hyundai supports a pan-European initiative to grow this network.
+Fuelling is as simple as fuelling a traditional petrol-powered car and can be done in 3 to 5 minutes.
+More and more fuelling stations are coming online each year and Hyundai supports a pan-European initiative to grow this network.

 The Hyundai NEXO being fueled with hydrogen